BeingTomGreen/Diablo-3-API/README.md

 - Support authenticated API Calls - Same syntax as the WOW API, need to manually email support and get an application key.
 - Since we are limited to 10k or 50k (if authenticated) calls, it may make sense to cache the results.
 - It makes sense to use IFMODSINCE, this should help keep our 'hit counter' low.
+- Do away with buildAPIURLs() since it is unneeded overhead.

 ## License
 This is free and unencumbered software released into the public domain.
 See UNLICENSE for more details.